hashicorp/terraform-provider-aws/website/docs/d/ram_resource_share.html.markdown

 ## Argument Reference

-The following Arguments are supported
+This data source supports the following arguments:

 * `name` - (Required) Name of the resource share to retrieve.
 * `resource_owner` (Required) Owner of the resource share.
 Valid values are `SELF` or `OTHER-ACCOUNTS`.